 09700RESEARCH 09800PHYSICIANS PRIVATE OFFICES 09900NONPAID WORKERS MANAGEMENT FEES REFERENCE LABS

-- Assign an account number of 99999 for unnumbered accounts, and set the cell color to red
+- Assigns an account number of 99999 and sets the cell color to red for unnumbered accounts

-- Convert the upper cased account name to a properly capitalized name, remove any extra spaces
+- Converts the account name to a properly capitalized name

-- Format the column width of each spreadsheet column based on the width of the data
+- Formats the column width of each spreadsheet column based on the width of the widest data

-Since there are no charts, pivot tables or other fancy formatting needed, xlwt is perfect for the job.
-Here is the script that performs the conversion:
+Since there are no charts, pivot tables, or other fancy formatting needed, xlwt is perfect for the job.
+Here is the script that performs the conversion, available at https://github.com/pythonexcels/xlwt/blob/master/xlwt_hospdata.py

-Before running this example, you must have xlwt installed (please refer to the sitehttp://www.python-excel.org for information on downloading and installing).
+Before running this example, you must have xlwt installed as described in the Installation section above.
 Let’s look at the important bits in the script above.

 attempt to open the file hospdata.txt.
 If successful, the file contents are read into “lines” as a list of strings.
 Next, line 19